marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 setTimeout(preload, 3000)
 {% endhighlight %}

-Learn more about it on [AppGyver's website](http://academy.appgyver.com/categories/3/contents/19).
+Learn more about it on [AppGyver's website][41].

-_Note that this not fully functional in production on my app because of an issue in Steroids JS where loading the navigation bar in a certain way disrupts preloading.
+\_Note that this not fully functional in production on my app because of an issue in Steroids JS where loading the navigation bar in a certain way disrupts preloading.
 Because of this you will see some minor blinking in some internal setting screens.
-It will be fixed soon :)_
+It will be fixed soon :)\_

 ### Getting Out Of The Background